-End Child Poverty California and our movement partners are undertaking urgent advocacy to provide relief to children and families in poverty now and into the future, focusing on our most vulnerable communities.
+End Child Poverty California and our movement partners are undertaking urgent advocacy to get children and families in poverty the relief they deserve now and into the future.
+Let’s build back better.

-1. URGENT: Has your organization signed the End Child Poverty California Movement’s Federal Stimulus letter to lawmakers?
+URGENT: Has your organization signed the End Child Poverty California Movement’s Federal Stimulus letter to lawmakers?
 If not, click here.
-We are accepting new signatures through April.
+We are accepting new signatures as the movement grows.

-3. Urge action to include undocumented Californians in emergency COVID-19 relief and ongoing support.
+Urge action to include undocumented Californians in emergency COVID-19 relief and ongoing support.
 ALL our communities will need help to come back strong.
 One in ten California workers is undocumented, and they are disproportionately in the hardest hit sectors.
+Join us in our work with the Safety Net For All and CalEITC coalitions.

 → Read the press release